CDRH/orchid/docs/installation.md

 spring stop
 rails g setup
 ```
 The setup script will prompt you to enter some values.
 Don't worry if you don't know all of them, you can change those values later.

-Check out [TODO LINK].
+Use the [locating settings](/docs/configuration/settings.md#locating-settings) docs to find these settings in the app.

 ## RVM